NekosAreKawaii/NameList/README.md

 ## Issues and Feedback

-If you encounter any issues or have suggestions for improving this repository, please open an issue in the Issues tab of this repository.
+If you encounter any issues or have suggestions for improving this repository, please open an issue in the Issues tab of this repository or create a pull request.
 <br>
 We appreciate your feedback and are always looking to improve.